Nathan Woodthorpe: Career

 A graduate of Crewe Alexandra's Academy, he signed a professional contract in 2020.

 In August 2021, Woodthorpe joined Witton Albion on an initial month-long loan, which was extended for a second month.
 He scored on his debut for the club in their 1-1 draw against Gainsborough Trinity.

 Upon returning to Crewe, he made his Crewe debut on 9 November 2021 in an EFL Trophy group game against Wolves Under-21s at Gresty Road, but after his second appearance, against Doncaster Rovers on 1 December 2021 in the same competition, suffered an ankle injury.
 Following relegation to League Two, Woodthorpe was released by Crewe at the end of the 2021–22 season.

-On 3 February 2023, Woodthorpe signed forNorthern Premier League side Lancaster City.
+On 3 February 2023, Woodthorpe signed for Northern Premier League side Lancaster City.

+After joining Chester, he was loaned to Marine in July 2023 until January 2024.